Canadian surface combatant

 The CSC ships will be able to conduct a broad range of tasks, in various scenarios, including:

-The CSC project supports the Department of National Defence’s delivery of Canada’s Defence Policy, Strong, Secure, Engaged.
+The CSC project supports National Defence’s delivery of Canada’s defence policy, Strong, Secure, Engaged.
 It also delivers on other important National Shipbuilding Strategy priorities, such as providing social and economic benefits for Canada through its Industrial and Technological Benefits Policy.

 Project at a glance